alrevuelta/myblog/_posts/2024-09-18-ergodicity.md

 - The Non-Ergodic Bet
 - The Non-Stationary Cookie Baking

-All real-life use cases that can be modeled as stochastic processes, are never ergodic not stationary.
-Yet people keep applying statistics as it were.
+All real-life use cases that can be modeled as stochastic processes are never ergodic nor stationary.
+Yet people keep applying statistics as if they were.

 Here you will learn what happens if you do so, and how to identify such situations.